John Templeton: Wealth and philanthropy

-Templeton College is now closely associated with Oxford's Saïd Business School.
+Templeton College is closely associated with Oxford's Saïd Business School.
 In 2007, Templeton College transferred its executive education program to Saïd Business School.
 In 2008, Templeton College merged with Green College to form Green Templeton College.
 This is one of the exceptional mergers in recent history of the University of Oxford.

 He was created a Knight Bachelor in 1987 for his philanthropic efforts.
 Templeton was inducted into the Junior Achievement US Business Hall of Fame in 1996, and in 2003 awarded the William E. Simon Prize for Philanthropic Leadership.

 Templeton Religion Trust

 Templeton Religion Trust (TRT) is a global charitable trust chartered by Sir John Templeton in 1984, with headquarters in Nassau, The Bahamas, where Sir John lived until his death in 2008.
 TRT has been active since 2012 and supports projects and the dissemination of results from projects seeking to enrich the conversation about religion via three broad initiatives: